brandonjabr/para/README.md

 ## How does it work?

-Para simply wraps around the amazing lftp client (https://github.com/lavv17/lftp), specifically the 'pget' command for parallel, segmented file downloading.
+Para wraps around the amazing lftp client (https://github.com/lavv17/lftp), specifically the 'pget' command for parallel, segmented file downloading.

 ## Installation